carpentries/carpentries.org/content/posts/2026/03/catalytic-award-for-training-at-kbocc.md

 The Workshops and Instruction Team are thrilled to share that our project, **Empowering Indigenous Research Through Open Science: Pedagogical Training at KBOCC**, has received funding through the Catalytic Awards Program.

-This award supports a collaboration between The Carpentries and Keweenaw Bay Ojibwa Community College to strengthen open scholarship at a rural Tribal College and expand equitable access to research training within Indigenous communities.
+This award supports a collaboration between The Carpentries and Keweenaw Bay Ojibwa Community College (KBOCC) to strengthen open scholarship at a rural Tribal College and expand equitable access to research training within Indigenous communities.

 ### Why This Matters